scossu/lakesuperior/doc/notes/architecture.md

 # LAKEsuperior Architecture

-**DOCUMENTATION AND IMPLEMENTATION OF THIS SECTION ARE WORK-IN-PROGRESS!**

 LAKEsuperior is written in Python.
 It is not excluded that parts of the code may be rewritten in [Cython](http://cython.readthedocs.io/) for performance.